 The 2017 release of InCopy CC (November 2016) addresses designers' most pressing needs and renders everyday workflows frictionless with speedier app performance, unparalleled stability, and time-saving features.

 For a summary of features introduced in earlier releases of InCopy CC, see New features summary | InCopy CC 2015 releases.

-Now, while working with a multi-column text frame, you have the option to insert a footnote that spans across multiple columns on specific text frames or across entire documents.
+Now, while working with a multi-column text frame, you have the option to insert a footnote that spans across multiple columns.
 Select the Span Footnotes Across Columns option in the Document Footnote Options to enable this feature.
 Based on the selection, this option makes all the footnotes in the document either span across the columns or revert to the original behavior.

 For more information, see Footnotes.

-With this release of InDesign, OpenType properties are now more discoverable.
-When selecting text or a text frame, you can click a badge that contextually displays the OpenType properties applicable to the selected text.
+With this release of InCopy, OpenType properties are now more discoverable.
+When selecting text or a text frame, you can click a badge that contextually displays the OpenType properties applicable to the text selected.
 Additionally, you can now preview how a particular OpenType property looks.
 If mixed fonts are present in the selection, then OpenType properties for all the fonts is displayed.

-Also, if you select ‘st’ from the word Start and a discretionary ligature exists for the characters, InDesign suggests that you apply that property.
+Also, if you select ‘st’ from the word Start and a discretionary ligature exists for the characters, InCopy suggests that you apply that property.
 The same is applicable for standard ligatures.

-OpenType fonts usually have stylistic sets in them.
-InDesign displays these stylistic sets as Set 1, Set 2, and so on.
-It may be hard to figure out from the name what kind of stylistic set this may be.
-With this feature, the name of the stylistic set is used and is shown at various places in InDesign wherever they are referenced.
+OpenType fonts usually have some Stylistic sets in them.
+InCopy display these stylistic sets as Set 1, Set 2, and so on.
+It is hard to figure out from the name what kind of stylistic set this may be.
+With this feature, the name of the stylistic set provided by the Font Developer is leveraged and shown at various places in InCopy wherever they are referenced.